-The following quantitative disclosures have been prepared in accordance with attachment E of APS 330 for the financial year ended 31 December 2013.
+The following quantitative disclosures have been prepared in accordance with attachment E of APS 330 for the financial years ended 31 December 2013 and 2014.

-Table 1 provides the total amount of remuneration awarded to senior managers of AMP Bank for the year ended 31 December 2013.
-Table 2 provides the total amount of outstanding deferred remuneration, total amount of deferred remuneration paid during 2013, and any implicit and explicit adjustments made to deferred remuneration.
+Table 1 provides the total amount of remuneration awarded to senior managers of AMP Bank for the years ended 31 December 2013 and 2014.
+Table 2 provides the total amount of outstanding deferred remuneration, total amount of deferred remuneration paid, and any implicit and explicit adjustments made to deferred remuneration.

-Table 1: Total value of remuneration awards for senior managers for the 2013 financial year
+Table 1: Total value of remuneration awards for senior managers

+FY14 FY13

-Remuneration element Senior managers 1 \$'000s
+Remuneration element Senior managers 1 \$'000s Senior managers \$'000s

 Fixed remuneration

-Cash-based (non-deferred) 2 6,946
+Cash-based (non-deferred) 2 4,316 6,946

-Other 63
+Other 3 158 63

 Variable remuneration

-Cash-based (non-deferred) 3 2,957
+Cash-based (non-deferred) 4 1,630 2,957

-Shares and share-linked instruments (deferred) 4 5,219
+Shares and share-linked instruments (deferred) 5 2,512 5,219

-Other
+Other - -